 How to Share Your Feelings with Your Partner

-Talking about our feelings is a cornerstone of communication in marriage.
+Talking about our feelings is a bedrock of communication in marriage.
 For many of us, expressing our emotions can be a challenging task.

-In this blog post, we'll explore ways to open up and share our feelings with our spouses, fostering a deeper emotional connection.
+In this blog post, we'll explore ways to open up and share our feelings with our spouses to foster a deeper emotional connection.
 The most useful starting point is the emotional wheel.

 How to Use an Emotion Wheel

 An emotion wheel is a visual guide with no clear starting or ending point.
 It makes it easier for us to identify exactly how we are feeling.
-You can start where it makes sense for you.
+Start where it makes sense for you.
 Here are some tips for using the wheel:

 Determine the emotion closest to your current feeling